-The human rights issue will always remain a focal point in the United States’ foreign policy in the Middle East, in general, and in the Egypt-U.S. relationship, in particular.
-Former U.S. President Barack Obama said in his historical speech in Cairo University, in 2009, that human rights values are not only American values, but human values that the U.S. is determined to defend and promote, worldwide.
-However, most of the methods adopted by former U.S. administrations to address this critical and complicated issue with Egypt and other Arab countries, led to more troubles than gains.
+The human rights issue will always remain a focal point in the United States foreign policy in the Middle East, in general, and in the Egypt-U.S. relationship, in particular.
+Former U.S. President Barack Obama said in his historical speech at Cairo University, in 2009, that human rights values are not only American values but human values that the U.S. is determined to defend and promote, worldwide.
+However, most of the methods adopted by former U.S. administrations to address this critical and complicated issue with Egypt and other Arab countries led to more troubles than gains.
 That is particularly true for the few instances, wherein the U.S. mixed the annual military aid package with the human rights issue to pressure for a certain political outcome from the Egyptian leadership.

 For the past four decades, Egypt depended, almost exclusively, on the United States for armament.
 Egypt receives an economic and military aid package of 1.3 billion dollars from the United States on an annual basis, in compliance with the provisions of the Peace Accord signed between Egypt and Israel in 1979.
-A few months after the removal of the Muslim Brotherhood regime from power, in 2013, the Obama Administration decided to freeze the military aid to Egypt, and thus put on hold its military procurement efforts.
-The aid freeze got partially lift in 2015, and then applied again in 2016, and then lift again in 2018, after Trump took office.
+A few months after the removal of the Muslim Brotherhood regime from power, in 2013, the Obama Administration decided to freeze the military aid to Egypt and thus put on hold its military procurement efforts.
+The aid freeze was partially lifted in 2015, and then applied again in 2016, and then lifted again in 2018 after Trump took office.

-Eventually, Egypt found itself obliged to abandon the U.S. as its exclusive military ally, and decided to actively diversify its sources of armament to avoid the consequences of U.S. morbid abuse of the military aid in applying political pressures.
+Eventually, Egypt found itself obliged to abandon the U.S. as its exclusive military ally and decided to actively diversify its sources of armament to avoid the consequences of U.S. morbid abuse of military aid in applying political pressures.
 Today, Egypt’s military exporters and allies include Russia, China, Japan, Germany, France, and Italy.
-According to Stockholm International Peace Research Institute (SIPRI), Egypt occupies 3rd position among world’s 25 largest arms importers, in 2019.
+According to the Stockholm International Peace Research Institute (SIPRI), Egypt occupies 3rd position among the world’s 25 largest arms importers, in 2019.

 The new U.S. Administration of President Joseph Biden should be wary not to repeat the same mistakes that former administrations committed while addressing the issue of human rights reform with the Egyptian state.
 Currently, there are several media voices, allegedly coordinated by the Muslim Brotherhood and their sponsors, calling on the Biden Administration to cut or freeze the military aid package due to Egypt, this year.
 As expected, these calls are based on the random and mostly unproven claims that the Egyptian regime is committing systematic human rights violations.